 Skeleton Shrimp Facts

-- It’s also a relatively large group, containing hundreds of separate species.
-The first official recognition of the Family as such occurred in the year 1814.
-This took place as a direct result of the work of the English zoologist, William Elford Leach.
+- It’s also a relatively large group, actually containing hundreds of separate, individual species.
+The first official recognition of the impressive Family as such occurred in the year 1814.
+This took place as a result of the work of the respected English zoologist, William Elford Leach.

-- Given its astounding ability to virtually disappear into its surrounding environment, it also has other appropriate common names.
+- Given its astounding ability to virtually disappear into its surrounding environment, this wonder of Naature and evolution also has other appropriate common names.
 Perhaps chief among these alternate, but highly descriptive names, is the applicable term of the ghost shrimp.

-- Since the term of Skeleton Shrimp applies to so many different species, the various types naturally have differing statuses.
-Many of them, unfortunately, presently appear on the Red List of Threatened Species, routinely published by the IUCN.
+- Since the collective term of Skeleton Shrimp applies broadly to such a large number of different species, the various types naturally have differing population trends and numbers.
+Presently, however, none of the recognized species appear on the Red List of the IUCN.

-- Although each species faces varying situations, dangers, and threats, most of them have some in common.
-One of these would be the danger posed by habitat loss, due to changing conditions in the oceans.
-The greatest, though, consists of climate change.
+- Although each distinct species faces varying situations, dangers, and threats, most of them have some in common.
+One of these would be the peril posed by habitat loss, due to changing conditions in the oceans.
+The greatest, though, likely consists of ongoing climate change.

 Related Articles